 To remain in the Sustainable Spaces Program, offices should re-certify every year on the anniversary of their certification.
 This is through an update of the certification checklist.

-If you would like to learn more about the Sustainable Spaces Program or have questions about the certification process, please contact the Sustainability Coordinator.
+If you would like to learn more about the Sustainable Spaces Program or have questions about the certification process, please contact the Office of Sustainability.

 Lunch 'N Learns

 The Office of Sustainability puts on monthly professional development workshops for all at ISU.
 The Lunch 'N Learns are meant to provide education and conversation about campus sustainability issues here at ISU.
 These workshop sessions build a sustainability network across ISU and intend to spur conversation outside this space about sustainability.